Skip to main content

 Cumin's demand that Professor Paul Spoonley, Professor Joanna Kidman, and their board engage in "self-reflection" and "apology" is a direct attempt at institutional bullying.
 It is my opinion that this rhetoric seeks to trigger a "chilling effect."
 The goal is clear: to make university leadership fear the reputational cost of defending scholars who engage in critical work.

-In my view, this behavior fits the definition of extremism because it refuses to coexist with dissenting academic views.
+In my view, this behaviour fits the definition of extremism because it refuses to coexist with dissenting academic views.
 Instead of submitting a rebuttal to my peer-reviewed chapters or debating me in a public forum, the strategy is to go over the scholar's head and demand their removal from the public square.
-When "enough is enough" becomes a call for censorship, the integrity of our national research centers is at stake.
+When "enough is enough" becomes a call for censorship, the integrity of our national research centres is at stake.

-Decolonization and the Zionist Veto
+Decolonisation and the Zionist Veto

 I believe that the specific vitriol directed at me stems from the fact that the Culture-Centered Approach provides a vocabulary for the oppressed.
 When we discuss health as a human right or the material-discursive trajectories of pandemic responses, we inevitably touch upon the lives of those living under siege or occupation.
 To Cumin and the Israel Institute, the mere act of centering these voices is perceived as an act of "terror."
-In my opinion, this reflects a radicalized worldview that views any recognition of Palestinian humanity or indigenous sovereignty as an existential threat.
+In my opinion, this reflects a radicalised worldview that views any recognition of Palestinian humanity or indigenous sovereignty as an existential threat.

 My Commitment to Resistance